wine99/syssec-exercises/07_software_security_i/readme.md

 If the check would pass, then the function `win` would be executed.

 **Your task**: Find a way to change the variable and execute `win`.
+When compiling manually, be sure to add the `-fno-stack-protector` flag.

 To feed raw bytes to the program you can use, e.g., `python` or `echo` and connect its output with a pipe to the program's input: